-JISHA provides the latest information through its website at a time of the events such as topics, highly concerned seminars/workshops, and opens specific pages to campaign on "National Safety Week", "National Occupational Health Week", and "Year-end and New Year Zero-Accident Campaign".
+JISHA provides the latest information through its website at a time of the events such as topics, highly concerned seminars/workshops, and in collaboration with Japanese government, opens specific pages to campaign such as \[\text{Stop!} \] Project for tumbling accident on prevention, including National Safety Week", "National Occupational Health Week", and "Year-end and New Year Zero-Accident Campaign".
 Further, it provides information through mass media by announcing at a press conference about its various activities.